duydangpham/duydangpham.github.io/_pages/about.md

 Welcome to my personal website!

-I am a Senior Lecturer in <a href="https://www.rmit.edu.vn/about-us/schools-and-centres/the-business-school" target="\_blank">The Business School</a>, RMIT University (Saigon South Campus, Vietnam), where I am teaching and conducting research in the management information systems (MIS) areas, while managing six Doctoral programs under the business & management disciplines.
+I am a Senior Lecturer at <a href="https://www.rmit.edu.vn/about-us/schools-and-centres/the-business-school" target="\_blank">The Business School</a>, RMIT University (Saigon South Campus, Vietnam), where I teach and conduct research in the field of Management Information Systems (MIS).

-Prior to joining The Business School, I have been Lecturer in the <a href="https://www.rmit.edu.vn/our-schools-centres/school-science-technology" target="\_blank">School of Science, Engineering &amp; Technology</a> for three years, where I [taught courses](/teaching-and-phd-supervision) in computer science areas such as data science & machine learning, data structures & algorithms, user-centered design, and technology leadership.
+In addition to my teaching and research roles, I serve as the **Associate Head of Department (Research)** within the school, providing leadership to enhance research excellence, foster a collaborative and innovative research culture, and support academic staff and PhD candidates in advancing their research agendas.
+My role involves facilitating research initiatives, mentoring early-career researchers, and driving the department's strategic research priorities, including securing external research funding and strengthening industry engagement.

-Prior to my current roles, I was teaching and conducting research in the <a href="https://www.rmit.edu.vn/our-schools-centres/school-science-technology" target="\_blank">School of Science, Engineering &amp; Technology</a>, where I was also spearheading their Bachelor of IT and Bachelor of Software Engineering programs.
+Prior to my current role, I served as **HDR Coordinator & Delegated Authority** in TBS, managing six PhD programs across various business and management disciplines.
+Before transitioning to TBS, I was teaching and conducting research in the <a href="https://www.rmit.edu.vn/our-schools-centres/school-science-technology" target="\_blank">School of Science, Engineering &amp; Technology</a>, where I was the **Senior Program Manager** managing their two flagship programs, Bachelor of IT and Bachelor of Software Engineering.

-As an MIS educator and researcher, my conversations and writing cover areas such as:
+As an MIS scholar and practitioner, my conversations and writing cover areas such as:
 - Information security governance and behaviors
 - Digital transformation and digitalization
 - Digital innovations and technologies (e.g., artificial intelligence, blockchains, Internet of Things)

-I'm privileged to collaborate with brilliant [PhD candidates](/teaching) on various MIS and management research topics, including five candidates under current supervision and another three graduates.
+I'm privileged to collaborate with brilliant [PhD candidates](/teaching) on various MIS and management research topics.

 Together with my research partners, I have written/co-authored over 60 [articles](/publications) for internationally recognized research journals and conferences (available on my <a href="https://scholar.google.com.vn/citations?hl=en&user=lkYFFvAAAAAJ" target="\_blank">Google Scholar profile</a>).
 We have also acquired successfully a total [research funding](/_projects/) amount of approximately US$ 341,500 (up to 2023).